caitpj/paradime_dbt_data_modeling_challenge_nba/README.md

 5. [Conclusions](#conclusions)

 ## Introduction
 Explore my project for the _dbt™ data modeling challenge - NBA Edition_, Hosted by [Paradime](https://www.paradime.io/)!
-This project focuses on answering an all time fan favorite discussion... who... is... the **GOAT**?!
+My project focuses on answering an all time fan favorite discussion... who... is... the **G.O.A.T.**?!
 More specifically, I focus on providing a direct comparrison of some unique metrics between two giants of the sport: **Michael Jordan**, and **LeBron James**.
-Although I don't expect this analysis to change the GOAT opinion of fans who have already made up their mind, I hope it will provide some interesting insights unknown to even the most avid **Michael Jordan** and/or **LeBron James** fan, as well as provide fans with some extra amunnition the next time someone questions **Michael Jordan**/**LeBron James** legacy!
+Although I don't expect this analysis to change the opinions of fans who have already made up their mind, I hope it will provide some interesting insights unknown to even the most avid **Michael Jordan** and/or **LeBron James** fan, as well as provide fans with some extra ammunition the next time someone questions **Michael Jordan**/**LeBron James**'s legacy!

 ### [My GitHub repo](https://github.com/paradime-io/paradime-dbt-nba-data-challenge/tree/cai-parryjones)